Teach your sellers the importance of goal setting

 3. How Can We Help Students Succeed?

-Make sure your students are working towards their goal by reminding them to sell every day.
-If you sponsor a high school group, you can actually track fundraising progress Ask your students to show their order forms at various times during the sale.
-Students can also receive incentives during your check-in dates.
-One way that can help students reach their goal is to use the money game.
+Ensure your students work towards their goals by reminding them to sell daily.
+If you sponsor a high school group, you can track fundraising progress.
+Ask your students to show their order forms at various times during the sale.
+Students can also receive incentives during their check-in dates.
+One way to help students reach their goals is using the money game.

-Elementary schools usually encourage sales by doing daily announcements over the intercom.
+Elementary schools usually encourage sales by making daily announcements over the intercom.
 Some schools get more creative by incorporating prize drawing coupons into their announcements.
 This is a great way to make your fundraiser interactive and engaging.
-If you do video announcements, show students winning prizes.
+If you make video announcements, show students winning prizes.
 This will encourage others to sell.

 Establishing your purpose and then achieving your goal takes work.
-But everyone will know in the end that it will be well worth the effort.
+But everyone will know that it will be well worth the effort.

 Author Bio